 The World Health Organisation is warning us that travelling on public transport while Coronavirus - or COVID-19 - exists is fraught with danger.
 Coronavirus affects the lungs and airways, and the symptoms are a cough, a fever and shortness of breath.
-Around four fifths of infected people experience a mild illness and make a full recovery, but others in higher age groups and those with underlying health issues such as diabetes and asthma can develop complications, with an overall death rate of around 3-4% being reported.
+Around four fifths of infected people experience a mild illness and make a full recovery, but others in higher age groups and those with underlying health issues such as diabetes and asthma can develop complications, also known as long-Covid, with an overall death rate of around 3-4% being reported.

 You can avoid public transport by using your own car, but there are risks here, too.
 Everything you touch before you get into your car can be spread to the steering wheel, gearlever, key, column stalks, seatbelt and much more - so you need to deal with things as soon as you get in.